AMH-4/UFOs/README.md

 ![UFO_data_filter](UFO_index_landingpage.png)

 Each time a user fileteres the data, an event is recorded to the consol.
-The following snipit of code fom the "app_chappenge.js" file executes.
+The following snipit of code fom the "app_chappenge.js" file attaches an event to listen for change to each filter.
 The image below is what can viewd in the consol on inspection of the website.

 ``
-  // 2.
-Attach an event to listen for changes to each filter d3.selectAll("input").on("change", updateFilters);
+  d3.selectAll("input").on("change", updateFilters);
 ``